THE RESPONSE FREE!

 Correction.
 You have the right to access your personal information and to correct, amend, or delete such personal information if it is inaccurate.
 Requests for access, correction, amendment, or deletion should be sent to Keri [at] solutionsjournalism.org.
 If you delete any account information, we may retain certain information as required by law or for legitimate business purposes.

 “Do Not Track Requests.”
 Your Internet browser and mobile device may allow you to adjust your browser settings so that “do not track” requests are sent to the websites you visit.
-The Organization respects your wishes and will not track user activity once “do not track” signals have been activated.
+We respect your wishes and will not track user activity once “do not track” signals have been activated.

 If you are an individual residing in the UK or the EU, please visit your Profile Page if you are a member of our network to edit your data and provide us with your communications preferences, or email or write to us at the addresses listed above.